-Each teacher will work with his/ her evaluator to develop a practice and performance focus area through mutual agreement.
-All focus areas should have a clear link to student achievement and should move the teacher towards proficient or exemplary on the CCT Rubric for Effective Teaching 2014.
-Schools may decide to create school-wide or grade-specific focus areas aligned to a particular indicator (e.g., 3b: Leading students to construct meaning and apply new learning through the use of a variety of differentiated and evidence-based learning strategies.)
+Each teacher will work with his or her evaluator to develop a practice and performance focus area through mutual agreement.
+All focus areas should have a clear link to student achievement and should move the teachers towards Proficient or Exemplary on the CCT Rubric for Effective Teaching 2014.
+Schools may decide to create school-wide or grade-specific focus areas aligned to a particular indicator (e.g., 4b: Leading students to construct new learning through use of active learning strategies).

-Growth related to the focus area should be referenced in feedback conversations throughout the year.
+Growth related to the focus areas should be referenced in feedback conversations throughout the year.
 The focus area and action steps should be formally discussed during the Mid-Year Conference and the End-of-Year Conference.
 Although performance and practice focus areas are not explicitly rated as part of the Teacher Performance and Practice component, growth related to the focus area will be reflected in the scoring of Teacher Performance and Practice evidence.